 About Maternity Benefits, Hospital Plans and Childbirth Cover

-The importance of pre-natal care cannot be stressed enough.
-Millions of women around the world are giving birth each year, and a significant number of these will have complications related to the birth.
+We cannot stress the importance of pre-natal care enough.
+Millions of women around the world are giving birth each year.
+And a significant number of these will have complications related to the birth.
 But not everyone gives thought to maternity benefits as they relate to health insurance cover or medical aid membership.

-In South Africa you dare not give birth in most state hospitals as maternal deaths in their health facilities are high.
-Giving birth in a public hospital can be scary, and the last thing you need in your life is to risk giving birth in an over-crowded, dirty hospital ward.
+In South Africa you dare not give birth in most state hospitals.
+That is because maternal deaths in their health facilities are high.
+Giving birth in a public hospital can be scary.
+And the last thing you need in your life is to risk giving birth in an over-crowded, dirty hospital ward.
 However, this may well be your lot without a medical aid.

 Without medical aid, childbirth in a private hospital in South Africa can start at approximately R15,000.
-If there are complications and your new-born requires hospitalisation, you can expect to pay in the region of R6,000 to R11,000 if your baby is in a neo-natal intensive care unit.
+There could be complications.
+Your new-born may require hospitalisation.
+You could pay in the region of R6,000 to R11,000 if your baby is in a neo-natal intensive care unit.
 Who has that kind of money to pay?

-With such high costs it is important to join a medical aid before you become pregnant, which will cover both natural birth or caesarean section.
+With such high costs it is important to join a medical aid before you become pregnant.
+That is so your membership will cover both natural birth or caesarean section.
 The Fedhealth Baby Programme for instance is excellent, offering exceptional advice and support.
-One or two of these are providing access to their 24 hour medical advice line, funding for Doula assistance during natural birth, regular educational emails and following up on the birth within a week of the due date.
+They provide access to their 24 hour medical advice line and funding for Doula assistance during natural birth.
+It also offers regular educational emails and following up on the birth within a week of the due date.

 Maternity Benefits, Hospital Plans, Childbirth Cover – Full Cover is the First Choice – if You Can

 Whether you are on a medical aid or not, it is important to start with prenatal care as soon as possible for the health of the mother and the baby.
-It is important to do research and to find out what the different medical schemes offer in terms of pregnancy and childbirth.
+Research the different medical schemes to see what they offer in terms of pregnancy and childbirth.
 Maternity benefits are essentially the same among all the schemes, and if you have full cover, then you will benefit from having your antenatal consultations as well as the birth covered by your medical scheme.

 Maternity Benefits, Hospital Plans, Childbirth Cover – Lots of Perks – If You Sign Up Well Before the Time

 Newborns are automatically covered on the parents medical aid at birth.
-You just need to inform the medical aid, usually within 90 days of the new baby, so that the monthly premiums can be amended.
+You must inform the medical aid, usually within 90 days of the new baby.
+That is so they can amend the monthly premiums.